-Join NQF and TMIT for a FREE webinar that focuses on improving patient safety by preventing Healthcare-Associated Infections.
-Specifications have been updated in CLABSI and SSI Safe Practices, based on new evidence, which will be shared during the webinar.
-This webinar will address the following Safe Practices:
+Join TMIT for a FREE webinar that focuses on improving patient safety by preventing Healthcare-Associated Infections.
+Specifications have been updated in CLABSI and SSI, based on new evidence, which will be shared during the webinar.

 To go to the Webinar Forum, please click here for webinar questions, comments, or other useful links for the webinar.

 To view a page with detailed presentations and audio/video for each speaker, click here.

 To view the file, click the desired link (please note: the files may take several minutes to download).
 To save to your hard drive, right click on the link and choose "Save Target As."
 (In some browsers it might say "Save Link As.")

 Click here to download combined speakers' Slide Set in PDF format.

 Click here to download combined speakers' Slide Set in PPT format.